Who We Are

 - Nearly 2,500 employees in CBP revenue positions collect over $30 billion annually in entry duties and taxes through the enforcement of trade and tariff laws.
 These collections provide the second largest revenue for the U.S. Government.
 In addition, they fulfill the agency's trade mission by appraising and classifying imported merchandise.
 These employees serve in positions such as Import Specialist, auditor, international trade specialist, and textile analyst.

 - Whether in our frontline occupations or in an administrative-professional-technical role, women are vital to CBP’s mission.
 Learn how you can join a challenging, rewarding team in one of CBP’s diverse careers.

 CBP has 8,000 employees working in support of our frontline occupations.
 Below are only a few of the positions contributing behind the scenes.

-- Mission support: IT specialists, management analysts, contract specialists, human resource specialists, mission support specialists, mechanics, budget analysts, purchasing agents, and security specialists.
+- Mission support: budget analysts, contract specialists, human resource specialists, instructional system designers, instructional system specialist, IT specialists, management analysts, mechanics, mission support specialists, purchasing agents, and security specialists.